 Contact nonprofits in your community that help lower-income families to learn if their clients could benefit from financial planning.

 TRAINING AND RESOURCES

-Here you will find helpful resources for your pro bono engagements, including worksheets, toolkits, and examples of effective pro bono program models.
+Find helpful resources for your pro bono engagements, including worksheets, toolkits, and examples of effective pro bono program models.